kyma-project/btp-manager/docs/testing.md

 ---
 ##Run unit tests using CLI

-To run unit tests from the command line, use the following command from the BTP Manager main directory:
+To run the unit tests from the command line, use the following command from the BTP Manager main directory:

 ```shell
 make test